Bennett-Petzold/backed_data/README.md

 See the [documentation][Docs] for usage and more details.

+<h3 align = "center"> Core BackedEntry Flow </h3>

+![Backed Load Graphic][BackedLoad]

 # Development Commands

 When testing with Miri, use 'MIRIFLAGS="-Zmiri-disable-isolation"' to allow I/O.
 Build docs with `RUSTDOCFLAGS='--cfg docsrs' cargo +nightly doc --open --all-features --no-deps`.

+`media` has a crate to generate the documentation gifs.
+It requires `graphviz` to create the frames and `gifsicle` to optimize for a drastic size decrease.
+The gifs are stored in version control for linking into documentation; do not overwrite the gifs in a commit unless another graphic was added.

 # crates.io blocker
 This relies on a fork of `secrets` (<https://github.com/stouset/secrets>) for a feature flag.